ElementsProject/lightning/doc/lightning-offer.7.md

 places ending in *btc*.

 *amount* can also have an ISO 4217 postfix (i.e. USD), in which case currency conversion will need to be done for the invoice itself.
+A plugin is needed which provides the "currencyconvert" API for this currency, otherwise the offer creation will fail.

 The *description* is a short description of purpose of the offer, e.g. *coffee*.
 This value is encoded into the resulting offer and is